 Nikon 80-200mm f2.8

-Update: for reasons noted above I am often now using a digital Nikon D750 with the same lens
+Update: for reasons noted above I am often now mostly using a digital Nikon D750 with the same lens’

 A few final thoughts.
-Its a good practice to take a pen and paper to gigs and make a note of band and performers names, take down email addresses, phone numbers etc. Not necessary for headline acts, but important for smaller gigs and festivals.
-I usually send digital images to performers email contact addresses or take prints back to the venues I frequent.
+It’s a good practice to take a pen and paper or a business card to gigs and make a note of band and performer’s names, take down email addresses, phone numbers etc. Not necessary for headline acts, but important for smaller gigs and festivals.
+I usually send digital images to the performers email contact addresses or take prints back to the venues I frequent.
 This creates a lot of goodwill and can lead to some interesting interactions and even friendships.
 Also, send images to event organisers and music publications.
 This can grease the wheels for greater access at future events.